Ciprian Porumbescu, Suceava

 Ciprian Porumbescu (Stupka) is a commune located in Suceava County, Bukovina, northeastern Romania.
 It is composed of a single village, namely Ciprian Porumbescu.
-It was part of Ilișești (Illischestie) commune, theretofore called Ciprian Porumbescu, until 2004, when it was split off to form a separate commune.
+The village was part of Ilișești (Illischestie) commune, theretofore called Ciprian Porumbescu, until 2004, when it was split off to form a separate commune.
 The commune was named in honor of Romanian composer Ciprian Porumbescu, who died there in 1883.
 Until 1953, it was called Stupca.